 Thailand boasts a modern healthcare system with skilled professionals.
 However, as in any medical environment, there’s a chance of things going wrong.
 If you suspect medical malpractice in Thailand, understanding the legal landscape is crucial.
-This guide explores the concept of medical malpractice, the legal framework, and the dispute resolution process in Thailand.
+This guide explores the concept of medical malpractice, the legal framework, and the Thailand dispute resolution process in Thailand.

 Defining Medical Malpractice: